Updated on May 1, 2017

 Garza TLR3 – Garza and other authors of the article found that a protein called TLR3 could lead to the reduction of scarring and aid in skin and hair follicle regeneration during the wound healing process.

 If you are one who wants to conceal your donor scar now, I have seen some great results via FUE graft placement.
 You’d have to look around at some of the top doctors and compare results.
 Still, there is a great need for true scar repair in the hair restoration world and I look forward to the development of the technologies mentioned in this article and ones not mentioned.
-Companies like MiMedx for example, offer products for tissue regeneration even now.
-Dr. Cole’s office reportedly is experimenting with some of their products.
-More work needs to be done to evaluate the true potential that they offer.
+The topic of scar repair can be extremely important to those who have previously received a FUT scar.
+I am an advocate for researchers in the industry to focus on this task.